University of Calgary School of Architecture, Planning, and Landscape

 Working with hcma, the University of Calgary's School of Architecture, Planning, and Landscape is relocating to a new space in the city's downtown core.
 Now, the next generation of city-builders are in-and-among the urban context they will eventually influence.

 The new vertical campus is a renewed and deepened commitment to the city's downtown, demonstrating a desire to actively contribute to its challenges and successes.
-Formerly split across U of C's main campus and the Castell Building, the new school is purpose-built to offer innovative, transdisciplinary learning opportunities, complete with a three-storey advanced fabrication workshop and eight storeys of design studios, classrooms, and research labs.
+Formerly split across U of C's main campus and the Castell Building, the new school is purpose-built to offer innovative, transdisciplinary learning opportunities.
+It offers eight storeys of design studios, classrooms, and research labs, along with a three-storey advanced fabrication workshop.

 Disciplines